-How District and School Images Are Influenced by High Stakes Decision-Making
+How Districts Are Influence by High Stakes Decision-Making

-There is no question that a school district and school exert a major influence on the communities that they serve, and provide a positive or negative image as to how they are perceived by their communities.
-Fair or not, these images include overall appearance of the school campus and grounds, student academic achievement, behavior and conduct of students, athletic and academic competitive events and results, and overall learning environment for the students.
-Much of these images are the result of educational leadership from school boards, superintendents and deputy administrators at the district office, and school principals at the school site level.
-The school leadership often creates accurate perceptions among the students, teachers, staff, parents, and tax-paying community members, as reported by word of mouth school communications, and the local press.
+- No question that a school district and school exert a major influence on the communities that they serve, and provide a positive or negative image as to how they are perceived by their communities. - Fair or not, these images include overall appearance of the school campus and grounds, student academic achievement, behavior and conduct of students, athletic and academic competitive events and results, and overall learning environment for the students. - Much of these images are the result of educational leadership from school boards, superintendents and deputy administrators at the district office, and school principals at the school site level. - The school leadership often creates accurate perceptions among the students, teachers, staff, parents, and tax-paying community members, as reported by word of mouth school communications, and the local press.